These Hong Kong bands have done us proud, and we’re obsessed with their music. #supportlocal

 Hong Kong bands to get you into local music

-Having released their stunning debut EP Floret in 2015, Thud have often been regarded as the most promising local dream pop and shoegaze band.
-The whimsical brains behind Thud deliver beautiful synth and a captivating wall of sound that make people slip into a blissful coma.
-And words are out that new stuff is coming up very soon, we’ve been waiting for too long!
+Having released their stunning debut EP Floret in 2015, Lucid Express have often been regarded as the most promising local dream pop and shoegaze band.
+The whimsical brains behind the band deliver beautiful synth and a captivating wall of sound that make people slip into a blissful coma.

 Blood Wine or Honey make crazy music, crazily good electro-psychedelic music.
 Their debut EP Anxious Party People overwhelms listeners with brilliant rhythmic excursion and electronic madness.
-And their upcoming album Fear and Celebration will be out on June 8 as well!
+And their album Fear and Celebration is amongst our favourite!

 When it comes to Hong Kong bands, My Little Airport are a local legend.
 They started out as a quirky indie pop group mumbling about teen problems and daily trivia in 2004, and have grown to become lyrical geniuses singing about local politics, economy, love affairs and human society.
 It’s just the kind of lovely music that will get you hooked.